July 11, 2016

 Aside from meeting your insurance company’s basic requirements, there are many options in security alarm devices that are best suited for your location.
 I’ll address those details in a future article, but basic requirements should include installing magnetic contacts and motion sensors on or near entry doors, roof hatches and windows.
 Motion sensors should also be installed to cover sensitive interior areas, and proximity alarms can be installed on gun safes where your most valuable inventory is stored.

 Concerned about your store security?
-Schedule a store security audit today by contacting Patrick Shay, NSSF Director, Retail Development at firstname.lastname@example.org.
+Schedule a store security audit today by contacting John McNamara NSSF Sr. Director, Retailer Services at firstname.lastname@example.org.